 A type of anti-diabetic medication that acts on the beta cells of the pancreas to increase the secretion of insulin.

 A type of fat (lipid) found in your blood and stored in fat cells.
-A high level of triglycerides can increase the risk of heart disease and pancreatitis.

 Appropriate liquid used to mix Myalept for use in newborns or infants.